-While designing an outdoor kitchen it’s worth thinking about entertaining.
-If there is a way to situate an outdoor kitchen so the chef faces guests and family members that is a way to go.
-This is a move that is going to build a drama of backyard parties.
+While designing an outdoor kitchen, it’s worth thinking about entertaining.
+Suppose there is a way to situate an outdoor kitchen, so the chef faces guests and family members.
+That is a way to go and a move that will build a drama for backyard parties.

 U-shaped outdoor kitchen

-The U-shape outdoor kitchen works best for large and medium sizes, but smaller ones can be created as well.
-It works well in spaces that have to be separated according to safety, like the top of the hill, or cliff.
+The U-shape outdoor kitchen works best for large and medium sizes, but smaller ones can be created.
+It works well in spaces that have to be separated according to safety, like the top of the hill or cliff.

 7. U-shape works great with serving zone

 If you wish to have a serving zone attached to the outdoor kitchen, the U-shape layout is the one to consider.
-During the backyard party, it allows the chef to comfortably talk with family and guests.
+During the backyard party, it allows the chef to talk with family and guests comfortably.

 8. Outdoor kitchen zones basics

-There are 5 outdoor kitchen zones that can be incorporated in an outdoor kitchen: hot, dry, wet, cold, and serve.
+5 outdoor kitchen zones can be incorporated in an outdoor kitchen: hot, dry, wet, cold, and serve.

 There are multiple rules to follow with zones.